lweitkamp/numpitron/README.md

 This will save the parameters and optimizer state at `examples/shakespeare_Transformer.npy` to be used for sampling.

 Be advised that training for about 10 epochs took 24+ hours on my 2015 macbook pro, with a loss of about ~1.80[^1].
-I would not recommend training from scratch but to download the state from [Google Drive](https://drive.google.com/drive/folders/1VwFHJ8z7EmjTJZv4XsISTyPwwpELyMOs?usp=sharing) to the `examples` folder.
+I would not recommend training from scratch but to download the state `shakespeare_Transformer.npy` from [Google Drive](https://drive.google.com/drive/folders/1VwFHJ8z7EmjTJZv4XsISTyPwwpELyMOs?usp=sharing) to the `examples` folder.

 Run a sample generation using:
 ```bash